 It’s long puzzled me why the number of owners a Porsche has been through should be a problem to some people.
 Sure, there’s something nice about a car that’s been with the same caring family from new, but that’s rare and, realistically, does it make any difference?

-The Porsche in question, this one, is 14 years old and is otherwise in great condition – it’s obviously been cherished – and it’s not uncommon for Porsches to go through a lot of owners.
+The Porsche in question is 14 years old and is otherwise in great condition – it’s obviously been cherished – and it’s not uncommon for Porsches to go through a lot of owners.

 Let’s look at a typical scenario.
 A brand-new Porsche is an expensive purchase and many are bought by company directors, who put it through the company.
 A year or two later, their accountant advises them to transfer the car to private ownership, which they do – so that’s two owners in the logbook already.
 Then, after three years, they get a call from a salesman at Porsche offering them a good deal on a new car, so the old one gets traded in and sold on.
 Three owners in three years.